-- Ability to provide supportive and non-judgmental pregnancy options counseling to patients, including providing gender affirming counseling to trans, non-binary, and gender nonconforming patients - Ability to provide contraception options counseling to patients in a variety of circumstances, including post-partum - Knowledge of the pharmacology of contraception, emergency contraception, and medication abortion - Knowledge of the epidemiology of unintended pregnancy and abortion - Knowledge of the diagnosis and management of spontaneous abortion - Knowledge of the etiologies and management of sexual dysfunction - Understanding of the ethical and legal issues surrounding abortion and physician responsibility
+- Ability to provide supportive and non-judgmental pregnancy options counseling to patients, including providing gender affirming counseling to trans, non-binary, and gender nonconforming patients - Ability to provide contraception options counseling to patients in a variety of circumstances, including post-partum - Knowledge of the pharmacology of contraception, emergency contraception, and medication abortion - Knowledge of the epidemiology of unintended pregnancy and abortion - Knowledge of the diagnosis and management of spontaneous abortion - Knowledge of the etiologies and management of sexual dysfunction - Understanding of the ethical and legal issues surrounding abortion and physician responsibility - Understanding of the Post-Roe legal and ethical environment in the US and how it impacts patients' access to care

-In addition, every medical school should provide students the opportunity to observe abortion procedures, including pre- and post-abortion counseling.
+In addition, every medical school should provide students with the opportunity to observe abortion procedures, including pre- and post-abortion counseling.
 If your school does not currently provide this exposure, please refer to the Reproductive Health Externship section of this handbook for information on how to set up an individual training experience with a participating clinic.